Emmo00/learn-C/05_Arrays/arrays.md

 	return 0;
 }
 ```
-In C, it is not a compiler error to initialise an array with more elements than the specified size.
+In C, it is not a compiler error to initialize an array with more elements than the specified size.
 For example, the below program compiles fine and shows just a Warning.
 ```C
 #include <stdio.h>
 int main()